-The Disability and Benefits Unit can assist with:
+The Government Benefits Unit can assist with:

-- transitional assistance benefits such as Food Stamps/Supplemental Nutrition Assistance Program (SNAP) benefits, TAFDC & EAEDC
+- Transitional assistance benefits such as Food Stamps/Supplemental Nutrition Assistance Program (SNAP) benefits, TAFDC & EAEDC

 - Unemployment Insurance (UI) benefits appeals